chihyeh/Paper-Writing/README.md

 <li>For histograms
 <ul>
 <li>All histograms include underflow and overflow number in the bin 1 and the last bin.</li>
-<li>After selecting with Prof.Ashutosh, we choose 0.5GeV cut (exclude cluster and 0.25GeV) for summary, both for ROC curves and MannWhitney U test.</li>
+<li>After selecting with Prof.Ashutosh, we choose <strong>0.5GEV CUT</strong>(exclude cluster and 0.25GeV) for summary, both for ROC curves and MannWhitney U test.</li>
 <li>In the FIGs, inclunding the histigrams of signal and background, and MannWhitney value.</li>
 </ul>
 </li>